KILTprotocol/docs/docs/develop/06_contribute.md

 We can't fix bugs we don't notice, so your potential findings give us the best possibility to keep the project running smoothly and securely.

 If you are unsure that a bug is a bug, it is best to open an issue and report it anyway.
-The active developers will evaluate it and help to figure out the issue.
+The core developers will evaluate it and help to figure out the issue.

 It is helpful to check if a report has already been filed in the related project.
 Search the issues board for possible phrases that match the description of the bug.